Scaffolder Template Design

 name: Security Linting

-action: run:command
+action: fetch:plain:file

 input:

-Can scaffolder templates be versioned independently of the Backstage core?
 Yes.
 Templates are stored as YAML files in a Git repository and can be tagged using semantic versioning.
-The Backstage catalog can reference specific template versions via templateRef, allowing teams to roll out updates without breaking existing workflows.
-Use catalog.providers.scaffolder polling intervals to sync new tags automatically.
+The Backstage catalog references specific template versions via the location URL ref parameter, allowing teams to roll out updates without breaking existing workflows.

-What is the recommended approach for handling multi-environment deployments in templates?
 Define environment-specific parameters (e.g., targetEnvironment, region, clusterName) and use conditional action steps or dynamic file templating to inject environment-appropriate configurations.
 Avoid hardcoding infrastructure endpoints; instead, resolve them via a centralized configuration service or parameter lookup.
-Utilize fetch:template with environment-specific directories (./template/staging/, ./template/production/) selected via if conditions in the steps array.
+Use fetch:template with environment-specific directories (./template/staging/, ./template/production/) selected via if conditions in the steps array.